CPSC-1517/Take-Home-Exercises-Jan-2024/Exercise3/README.md

 - use an existing class library of data models in a web application
 - implement a data entry component with input validation
-- implement a tablular report form a collection of data
+- implement a tablular report from a collection of data
 - use a CSV file for data persistence (append data, read and display)

 ----